anasty17/mirror-leech-telegram-bot/README.md

 python3 gen_sa_accounts.py --download-keys project_id
 ```

-**NOTE:** 1 Service Account can copy around 750 GB a day, 1 project can make 100 Service Accounts so you can upload 75 TB a day and clone 2 TB from each file creator (uploader email).
+**NOTE:** 1 Service Account can upload/copy around 750 GB a day, 1 project can make 100 Service Accounts so you can upload 75 TB a day or clone 2 TB from each file creator (uploader email).

 **NOTE:** Add Service Accounts to team drive or google group no need to add them in both.

-### Create Service Accounts to current project (Manual Method)
+### Create Service Accounts to current project (Recommended Method)

 - List your projects ids
 ```